anfeichtinger/Tribeka-App/README.md

 # Tribeka-App

-## Was beinhaltet dieses Projekt?
+## Content of this Repository

-Dies ist das Git Repository für die **Projektarbeit/Bachlorarbeit** von **Andreas Feichtinger**, SWD17.
+This is the Git repository for the **Bachlor's Thesis** of **Andreas Feichtinger**, SWD17.

-Inhalt dieses Projektes ist eine auf dem Framework Flutter basierende App, welche es mobilen Geräten erlaubt die Arbeitsstunden in der Firma Tribeka festzuhalten.
+The content of this project is a mobile application based on the framework Flutter, which allows users to record the working hours in the company Tribeka.
-**Wichtig ist hierbei, dass es zwingend notwendig ist Zugang zu einem existierenden Account zu haben.** Da keine API zur Verfügung steht wird über die App mit dem Webserver kommuniziert, wobei die Response des Servers von der App analysiert wird.
-Mittels Web-Scraping werden die relevanten Daten extrahiert und zu leicht bearbeitbaren Objekten umgewandelt.
+**Since there is no API available, the app communicates with the web server and the response of the server is analyzed by  means of web scraping**.
+The relevant data is extracted and converted into Dart objects for further processing.

-**Ziel** dieses Projektes ist es, das Eintragen der Arbeitsstunden so einfach und schnell wie möglich abzuwickeln.
-Aus diesem Grund ist es möglich innerhalb der App selbst Vorlagen abzuspeichern, wodurch der Benutzer seine Arbeitszeiten innerhalb von wenigen Sekunden aufzeichnen kann.
+The **goal** of this project is to make the recording of working hours as easy and fast as possible.
+For this reason, it is possible to save templates within the app itself, allowing the user to record his working hours within a few seconds.

-Abgesehen von Flutter und Dart werden folgende Dependencies (pubspec.yaml) verwendet:
+Apart from Flutter and Dart, the following dependencies (pubspec.yaml) are used:

-* [**html:**](https://pub.dev/packages/html) für das Parsen der HTML Response und somit für das Web-Scraping.
+* [**html:**](https://pub.dev/packages/html) for parsing the HTML response and thus for web scraping.
-* [**dio:**](https://pub.dartlang.org/packages/dio) als HTTP-Client welcher sowohl mit Cookies als auch mit Fehlern umgehen kann.
+* [**dio:**](https://pub.dartlang.org/packages/dio) as HTTP client which can handle both cookies and errors.
-* [**flutter_secure_storage:**](https://pub.dartlang.org/packages/flutter_secure_storage) um sicherheitskritische Daten verschlüsselt zu speichern z.B Passwort
+* [**flutter_secure_storage:**](https://pub.dartlang.org/packages/flutter_secure_storage) to store sensitive data securely. e.g. password
-* [**shared_preferences:**](https://pub.dartlang.org/packages/shared_preferences) um normale Daten zu speichern z.B Fertiggestellte Monate
+* [**shared_preferences:**](https://pub.dartlang.org/packages/shared_preferences) to store normal data. e.g. Completed months
-* [**intl:**](https://pub.dartlang.org/packages/intl) für die Übersetzung der Namen der Monate.
+* [**intl:**](https://pub.dartlang.org/packages/intl) for the translation of the names of the months.
-* [**flutter_picker:**](https://pub.dev/packages/flutter_picker) für die Auswahl des Kalendertages, da die CupertinoPicker library dies noch nicht unterstützt.
+* [**flutter_picker:**](https://pub.dev/packages/flutter_picker) for selecting the calendar day, since the CupertinoPicker library does not support this yet.
-* [**material_design_icons_flutter:**](https://pub.dartlang.org/packages/material_design_icons_flutter) Um die Material Icons nutzen zu können (Bietet mehr Umfag als die in Flutter enthaltenen Material Icons)
+* [**material_design_icons_flutter:**](https://pub.dartlang.org/packages/material_design_icons_flutter) to be able to use the Material Icons.
+(Provides wider scope than stock Material Icons included in Flutter)
-* [**flutter_offline:**](https://pub.dartlang.org/packages/flutter_offline) Um zu erkennen wenn keine Internetverbindung vorhandten ist.
+* [**flutter_offline:**](https://pub.dartlang.org/packages/flutter_offline) to detect when the app is connected to the internet.
-* [**url_launcher:**](https://pub.dev/packages/url_launcher) Zum öffnen von der Dialer, Email oder SMS App.
+* [**url_launcher:**](https://pub.dev/packages/url_launcher) to open the dialer, email or SMS app.
-* [**package_info:**](https://pub.dev/packages/package_info) Um auf Informationen über die App selbst (z.B Version) zugreifen zu können.
+* [**package_info:**](https://pub.dev/packages/package_info) to access information about the app itself (e.g. version).

-Weiters sind folgende Dependencies nicht in der pubspec.yaml zu finden, sondern im Verzeichnis "lib/widgets".
+Furthermore, the following dependencies are not found in pubspec.yaml, but in the "lib/widgets" directory, because they had to be modified.
-* [**month_picker_strip:**](https://github.com/mahmed8003/month_picker_strip) Von mir verändert um das Aussehen anzupassen.
+* [**month_picker_strip:**](https://github.com/mahmed8003/month_picker_strip) modified by me to match the theme.
-* [**flutter_tags:**](https://github.com/Dn-a/flutter_tags) Von mir verändert um das Aussehen anzupassen sowie die LongPress Funktion zu verwenden.
+* [**flutter_tags:**](https://github.com/Dn-a/flutter_tags) modified by me to match the theme as well as to use the LongPress function.
-* [**flutter_slidable:**](https://pub.dev/packages/flutter_slidable) Von mir verändert um das Aussehen anzupassen.
+* [**flutter_slidable:**](https://pub.dev/packages/flutter_slidable) modified by me to match the theme.

 ## Screenshots
-Alle Screenshots finden sich im "Screenshots" Verzeichnis.
+More screenshots can be found in the "Screenshots" directory.

-Login                                              |  Übersicht                                          |  Vorlagen
+Login                                              |  Overview                                          |  Templates
 :-------------------------------------------------:|:---------------------------------------------------:|:------------------------------------------------------:
 ![Login Screen](./Screenshots/Android/0.jpg)  |  ![Month Screen](./Screenshots/Android/1.jpg)  |  ![Add Shift Screen](./Screenshots/Android/2.jpg)

-## Wie kann ich bei einem Update meine lokale Kopie aktualisieren?
+## How do I update my local copy?

-* Falls eigene Änderungen vorhanden sind, diese speichern oder entfernen.
-Entfernen mit `git stash clear`.
+* If there are own changes, save or remove them.
+Remove with `git stash clear`.
-* Das Aktualisierte Repository herunterladen mit `git pull`.
+* Download the updated repository with `git pull`.
-* Das Projekt öffnen und `flutter packages get && flutter packages upgrade` ausführen. (eventuell auch `flutter upgrade` um die aktuellste Version von Flutter zu installieren)
+* Open the project and run `flutter packages get && flutter packages upgrade`. (possibly also `flutter upgrade` to install the latest version of Flutter).
-* Eventuell die alte App unter iOS oder Android deinstallieren.
-Danach sollte man die aktuellste Version installieren und ausführen können.
+* It may be necessary to uninstall the old app on iOS or Android.
+After that, you should be able to install and run the latest version.

-## Wie kann ich das Projekt öffnen und bearbeiten?
+## How can I open and edit the project?

-Es wird sowohl **Android Studio** mit zwei **Plugins (Dart** und **Flutter)** benötigt, sowie das **Framework Flutter**.
-Alle Teile funktioneren auf Windows, Linux und Mac OSX.
+Both **Android Studio** with two **Plugins (Dart** and **Flutter)** are required, as well as the **Framework Flutter**.
+All parts work on Windows, Linux and Mac OSX.
-Weitere Informationen zu den einzelnen Schritten sowie Schritte zur Problemlösung finden sich auf den jeweiligen Downloadseiten, welche ebenfalls verlinkt sind.
+More information about the individual steps as well as steps to solve problems can be found on the respective download pages, which are also linked.
-Hier eine Schritt für Schritt Anleitung:
+Here is a step by step guide:

-*  Die aktuellste Version von **Android Studio** herunterladen und installieren.
-Diese kann hier heruntergeladen werden: <https://developer.android.com/studio>
+*  Download and install the latest version of **Android Studio**.
+This can be downloaded here: <https://developer.android.com/studio>

-*  Die aktuellste Version von **Flutter** herunterladen und an einen beliebigen Ort entpacken.
-Flutter kann hier heruntergeladen werden: <https://flutter.dev/docs/get-started/install>
+*  Download the latest version of **Flutter** and unzip it to any location.
+Flutter can be downloaded here: <https://flutter.dev/docs/get-started/install>

-*  Flutter sollte jetzt zur **PATH Variable** hinzugefügt werden um das Framework problemlos zu nutzen.
-Unter Windows 10 funktioniert dies wie folgt:
+*  Flutter should now be added to the **PATH variable** to use the framework without problems.
+Using Windows 10 this works as follows:
-    * Drücken Sie die Tastenkombination *Win + R.*
+    * Press the key combination *Win + R.*
-    * Schreiben Sie in das Feld: *"sysdm.cpl"* (ohne Anführungszeichen) und drücken Sie die *Enter* Taste.
+    * Write in the field: *"sysdm.cpl"* (without quotes) and press the *Enter* key.
-    * Den Reiter *"Erweitert"* auswählen und unten auf *"Umgebungsvariablen"* drücken.
+    * Select the *"Advanced"* tab and press *"Environment variables"* at the bottom.
-    * Hier unter Benutzervariablen *"PATH"* auswählen und auf bearbeiten drücken.
+    * Here under user variables select *"PATH"* and press edit.
-    * Rechts auf die Schaltfläche *"Neu"* drücken und den Pfad zu Flutter einfügen: In meine Fall *"C:\Users\<Benutzername>\Documents\Android\flutter\bin"*
+    * Right click on the *"New"* button and paste the path to Flutter: In my case *"C:\Users\<username>\Documents\Android\flutter\bin"*.
-    * Alle Fenster mit einem Druck auf *"OK"* bestätigen und nun sollte Flutter im *"PATH"* zur Verfügung stehen.
+    * Confirm all windows by pressing *"OK"* and now Flutter should be available in *"PATH"*.

-*  Öffnen Sie nun ein neues Powershell oder CMD Fenster und führen Sie folgenden Befehl aus: `flutter doctor –android-licenses`
+*  Now open a new Powershell or CMD window and execute the following command: `flutter doctor -android-licenses`.

-*  Hier müssen alle Lizenzen für die Nutzung von Android und Flutter bestätigt werden, dies geschieht mit dem Drücken der *"Y"* Taste.
+*  Here all licenses for the use of Android and Flutter must be confirmed, this is done by pressing the *"Y"* key.

-*  Anschließend öffnen Sie Android Studio und führen, wenn notwendig, das First-Time Setup durch.
-Hierbei ist es wichtig, dass eine aktuelle Android SDK installiert wird.
+*  Then open Android Studio and, if necessary, perform the First-Time Setup.
+It is important that a current Android SDK is installed.

-*  Android Studio sollte nun als Fenster geöffnet sein.
-Klicken Sie hier am unteren Rand auf Konfigurieren und wählen Sie Plugins aus.
+*  Android Studio should now be open as a window.
+Here, click Configure at the bottom and select Plugins.

-*  Hier suchen Sie dann nach dem Plugin **Flutter**, wenn Sie dieses installieren, wird gefragt ob das Plugin **Dart** ebenso installiert werden soll.
-Lassen Sie dies zu.
+*  Here you can search for the plugin **Flutter**, when you install it, you will be asked if you want to install the plugin **Dart** as well.
+Allow this.

-*  Anschließend, sollte Android Studio neu gestartet werden.
-Nach dem Neustart kann man das geklonte Git-Repository öffnen.
-Gehen Sie dann unter Android Studio in die Kommandozeile.
+*  Afterwards, Android Studio should be restarted.
+After the restart, you can open the cloned Git repository.
+Then go to the command line under Android Studio.

-*  Geben sie hier den Befehl `flutter packages get` ein um die verwendeten Dependencies herunter zu laden.
-Danach sollte das Projekt vollständig funktionieren.
+*  Enter the command `flutter packages get` to download the used dependencies.
+After that the project should work fully.

-*  Es ist zu empfehlen vor dem Kompilieren unter Android Studio in der Kommandozeile den Befehl `flutter doctor` auszuführen um zu überprüfen, ob alles funktioniert hat.
+*  It is recommended to run the command `flutter doctor` in the command line before compiling under Android Studio to check if everything works as intended.

-### Hinweis:
+### Notice:
-> *Dieses Projekt entsteht in Zusammenarbeit mit der Kaffehauskette Tribeka aus Graz sowie der FH JOANNEUM GmbH*
+> *This project is developed in cooperation with the coffee house chain Tribeka from Graz and the FH JOANNEUM GmbH.*